-JOHN GREGG works as both the UC Davis Director of Controls & Accountability and the Systemwide Director of Enterprise Risk Management.
-On October 1, 2009, John joined the systemwide Enterprise Risk Management (ERM) Team at UC Risk Services.
-He brought to his new role 24 years of experience at UC Davis and is a resource to assist all UC locations with their ERM programs.
-John also continues in his role as Director of Controls & Accountability at UC Davis, which he assumed in 1997 after eleven years with the UC Davis Internal Audit Office.
-John started with the university in 1986 as Principal EDP Auditor and became Director of Internal Audit in 1992.
-John has a B.A. in Management and a Minor in Astronomy from Sonoma State University.
-He has a Certification in Control Self Assessment and is a Certified Information Systems Auditor, Certified Data Processor, and Certified Systems Professional.
-Prior to joining UC Davis, John was with the US Army Audit Agency, which gave him the opportunity to travel extensively and develop risk assessment tools on a global scale.
-John has presented continuing education seminars sponsored by UC Davis, UC Office of the President, and several professional associations.
+John Gregg is the UC Davis Director of Controls & Accountability and a UC Risk Services Center of Excellence in Enterprise Risk Management (ERM).
+He joined Risk Services' ERM team in October 2009 bringing to his new role 24 years of university experience.
+John started with the UCD Internal Audit Office as Principal EDP Auditor in 1986, became Director of Internal Audit in 1992, then Director of Controls & Accountability in 1997.
+John has a B.A. in Management and a Minor in Astronomy from Sonoma State University, and five professional certifications: Certification in Risk Management Assurance, Certification in Control Self-Assessment, Certified Information Systems Auditor, Certified Data Processor, and Certified Systems Professional.
+Prior to UC, John was with the US Army Audit Agency, where he traveled extensively and began working in IT risk assessments.
+John has presented continuing education seminars sponsored by the university and several professional associations.

-PATRICK LENZ As Vice President of Budget and Capital Resources, Lenz will have responsibility for developing, approving, communicating and implementing the university's operating and capital resources acquisitions, allocation and long-range budget plans.
+Patrick Lenz is the Vice President of Budget and Capital Resources.
+He has responsibility for developing, approving, communicating and implementing the university's operating and capital resources acquisitions, allocation and long-range budget plans.
 Patrick's areas of responsibility include the campus state operations budget allocations, state and non-state funded capital facility projects, real estate leases, sustainability, and energy contracts.
 He advocates before the Governor's Office and the state Legislature for state General Fund dollars and capital construction funding.

 Lenz has held senior budget positions in all three segments of California public higher education, most recently as assistant vice chancellor for budget for the California State University (CSU) system.
 Previously he held various positions with the California Community Colleges, including as the system's executive vice chancellor.